-A study in Nepal found that 71 per cent of men received early warning information from a formal source, while the majority of women (51 per cent) received warnings through informal and social sources"
+- 71 % of men receive early warning from a formal source, while 51% of women receive warnings through informal and social sources (Brown et al., 2019).

-Too often, gender is not considered when disaster prevention, response, preparedness and resilience priorities are identified, and the specific needs and capacities of women and girls are often neglected as a result.
-The disaster risk experienced by women can be further exacerbated by various forms of inequalities intersecting and influencing each other, for example age, disability, ethnicity, class, migrant status, sexuality, etc. highlighting the need for an intersectional gender analysis to inform DRR programming that is responsive to the specific needs and vulnerabilities individuals face.
-To better understand the gendered nature of disaster risk, it is vital that sex, age and disability disaggregated data is collected and used to inform DRR decision-making.
+Too often, gender is not considered when disaster prevention, response, preparedness and resilience priorities are identified, and the specific needs and capacities of women and girls are neglected as a result.
+The disaster risk experienced by women can be further exacerbated by various forms of inequalities intersecting and influencing each other, for example age, disability, ethnicity, class, migrant status, sexuality, etc. DRR programming must be informed by an intersectional gender analysis.
+Sex, age and disability disaggregated data must be collected and used to better understand the gendered nature of disaster risk and inform DRR decision-making.

 UNDRR supports gender-transformative disaster risk reduction that not only identifies and meets the different needs of women and girls, men and boys, and people of diverse gender identities, but seeks to redress the underlying causes of vulnerability by putting women’s resilience at the centre of disaster risk reduction strategies, policies and programming in order to promote women’s leadership and achieve gender equality.